kavinho/zombie-walker/README.md

 # A Study Of Zombie Movements

-This repo, demonstrates an approach on zombie movements in a grid, and infecting creatures they hunt.
+This repo, demonstrates an solution on zombie movements effects in a grid, and infecting creatures they bite.

-## Approaches
+## Considered Approaches

 ### A

 Having a DDD and OOP background, I thought of how to model this domain, as follows:
  - Organism as the base class.
  - Zombie(bites) and Creature(can be infected, and transform into Zombie),